useR-2018/website/content/rcurious.md

 You [need to sign up here](https://goo.gl/forms/k3FqgLd7RRnnaKT43) to attend.
 (You need to be registered for useR!
 2018 to participate.
 Please use the same email address used when you registered.)

-Following the tutorial there will also be a *newbies lunch*, where you can meet other conference goers, and, if you like, to be paired up with a conference buddy.
+Following the tutorial there will also be a newbies lunch and R-Ladies gathering on Wednesday at lunch.
+Here you can meet other conference goers, and, if you like, to be paired up with a conference buddy and network with R-Ladies from all over the world!